Preventing AI Hallucinations in Customer Support

 - Provide dangerous advice → Safety and liability risks

-- Invent support processes → Confusion and frustration
+- Invent support processes → Confusion, frustration, and repeat contacts

 Our Anti-Hallucination Stack